mattiacreates/EmotionKnowledge/README.md

 ## Default models

-The built-in classes work with German data. `AudioTranscriber` uses `openai/whisper-base` for speech recognition and passes `language='de'` when invoking the pipeline. `TextEmotionAnnotator` uses ``meta-llama/Meta-Llama-3-8B-Instruct`` to generate a single emotion label.
+The built-in classes work with German data. `AudioTranscriber` loads the WhisperX ASR model (size *small* by default) with `language='de'`.
+The `EmotionAnnotator` relies on the `oliverguhr/german-sentiment-bert` model to classify each utterance as positive, neutral or negative.

 ## Usage